Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a script that prints the addition of 2 integers
+Update this script to replace the value 12 with 89: